ntnhut/LeetSolve/docs/source/Two_Pointers/876_Middle_of_the_Linked_List.md

 [4,5,6,]
 ```

-This solution uses two pointers, a slow pointer and a fast pointer, to efficiently find the middle node of a linked list.
+This solution uses two pointers, a slow pointer and a fast pointer, to find the middle node of a linked list.
 Both pointers start from the head of the list, and in each iteration, the slow pointer moves one step forward while the fast pointer moves two steps forward.
 This ensures that the slow pointer reaches the middle node of the list when the fast pointer reaches the end.

-By advancing the pointers at different speeds, the algorithm efficiently identifies the middle node of the linked list.
+By advancing the pointers at different speeds, the algorithm identifies the middle node of the linked list.
 If the list has an odd number of nodes, the slow pointer will be positioned at the middle node.
 If the list has an even number of nodes, the slow pointer will be positioned at the node closer to the middle of the list.

 Finally, the algorithm returns the slow pointer, which points to the middle node of the linked list.